Ineos says most at UK Grangemouth plant agree to terms

 "With our costs coming under control, the shareholders are committed to making good on their promise of a £300 million investment, which will allow us to build a new terminal and use U.S. shale gas as a new raw material for the petrochemicals site," he said.

-Ineos is the full owner of the Grangemouth petrochemical plant and a joint owner of the 210,000 barrels-per-day (bpd) refinery along with PetroChina (601857.SS), which holds 49.9 percent.
+Ineos is the full owner of the Grangemouth petrochemical plant and a joint owner of the 210,000 barrels-per-day (bpd) refinery along with PetroChina, which holds 49.9 percent.

 The company halted operations at Grangemouth in October and demanded changes in terms and conditions before it would permit a restart.
 It had previously said that losses would force it to shut the petrochemical plant.